fahamk/writersblock/README.md

-# Node.js Hello World Sample
+# Writers Block Application

-This application demonstrates a simple, reusable Node.js web application based on the Express framework.
+This is the application to run the writersblock code on nodejs

 ## Run the app locally